-Managing Director/Chief Executive Officer of Heritage Bank, Mr. Ifie Sekibo said they decided to partner with the organisers to achieve inclusive growth in the economy.
-Sekibo who was also one of the discussants at the event noted that there was need to deal with the energy problem confronting the country because it accounted for about 35 percent of overheads of banks.
-He also said the minimum wage would increase liquidity and money supply and lead to inflation, a development which will make the Central Bank of Nigeria to mop up the excess money through Open Money Operation (OMO).
+Managing Director/Chief Executive Officer of Heritage Bank, Mr. Ifie Sekibo said they decided to partner with the organizers to achieve inclusive growth in the economy.
+Sekibo who was also one of the discussants at the event noted that there was a need to deal with the energy problem confronting the country because it accounted for about 35 percent of overheads of banks.
+He also said the minimum wage would increase liquidity and money supply and lead to inflation, a development that will make the Central Bank of Nigeria mop up the excess money through Open Money Operation (OMO).

-Also contributing, Mr. Doyin Salami, an economist and former member of the Monetary Policy Committee of the CBN noted that there was need for inclusive government for human capital to grow in tandem with economic development.
-He also said there was need to set target like other developed economies such as China and focused on achieving it, remarking that because there is capital deficiency in the economy, there is need to encourage the private sector to invest in the economy.
+Also contributing, Mr. Doyin Salami, an economist and former member of the Monetary Policy Committee of the CBN noted that there was a need for the inclusive government for human capital to grow in tandem with economic development.
+He also said there was a need to set a target like other developed economies such as China and focused on achieving it, remarking that because there is a capital deficiency in the economy, there is a need to encourage the private sector to invest in the economy.

 Earlier in his keynote address, Mr. Fola Adeola, former Managing Director/ Chief Executive Officer of Guaranty Trust Bank, had identified 12 giant evils plaguing the Nigerian economy.
 They include hunger, disease, voidness, illiteracy, corruption, aimlessness, ignorance, visionless, directionless, crookedness, insecurity as well as fear of exploitation.
 He said there was a need to systematically and comprehensively deal with those evils for the inclusive growth of human capital and economic development.